July 28, 2020

 If you wanted to make this layout, the sashing is cut at 2 1/2" and there are two 12 1/2" plain squares and four 6 1/2" x 12 1/2" rectangles, along with the blocks.

-All of the blocks are free from now through July 18th, then they will be $2 each.
+All of the blocks are free from now through July 18th, then there may be a fee.
 Visit each designer to get the pattern for their block.
 Don't forget to download your copy of Flying Together, too!

 July 13 Tamarinis https://www.tamarinis.com